 Use a few simple supplies to make a patriotic centerpiece like this one from Scrappy Chick Designs.

-I hope you enjoyed this tutorial on how to make a burlap garden flag as well as these other quick and easy patriotic crafts.
-Stop by tomorrow to see a wrap-up of all of the Craft Lightning crafts from this week.
+I hope you enjoyed this tutorial on how to make a burlap garden flag, as well as these other quick and easy patriotic crafts.

 FAQs About How To Make A Garden Flag For Summer

-Here are questions I frequently see readers ask about how to make a garden flag for summer.
+Here are some questions I frequently see readers ask about creating a garden flag for summer.
 If you have a question but don’t see it answered down below, please leave it in the comments so I can answer it for you.

 Can I Use Acrylic Paint Instead?

-Since this garden flag is designed to go outside, I don’t recommend using acrylic paint.
-I would stick with the Patio Paint because it’s designed for outdoor use, is water-resistant, and doesn’t require a sealer.
+Since this garden flag is designed for outdoor use, I don’t recommend using acrylic paint.
+I would stick with the Patio Paint because it’s designed for outdoor use, it’s water-resistant, and doesn’t require a sealer.

 Can I Hand Sew This Garden Flag?